Milorph/final_proj/report.md

 | Correlation (-log10 p) | - | - | **0.6897** |
 | Median -log10(p) | 0.63 | 0.53 | - |

-The -log10(p) correlation of 0.69 is lower than I'd like.
-My p-values tend to be slightly more significant (higher -log10 p) than R's.
-This is likely due to my lower dispersion estimates.
+The -log10(p) correlation is lower than I expected and my p values are slightly more than R's.
+But I believe its the downward effect of using a different dispersion estimates function
 ---

 ### Test 5: LFC Sign Agreement